arv100kri/Cognitive-Services/Content/en-us/Face/Face-API-How-to-Topics/HowtoIdentifyFacesinImage.md

 faceServiceClient = new FaceServiceClient("Your subscription key");
 ```

 The subscription key can be obtained from the Marketplace page of your Azure management portal.
-See [subscription and key management](https://www.projectoxford.ai/Subscription).
+See [Subscriptions](https://www.microsoft.com/cognitive-services/en-us/sign-up).

 ## <a name="step2"></a> Step 2: Create the person group